data-gorilla/pokemons/README.md

 # Pokemons

-A tiny POC pokemon-pipeline and a corresponding dashboard in streamlit.
+A tiny POC pokemon-pipeline in pyspark and a corresponding dashboard in streamlit.